-(i) When a Family May Rent an Apartment Larger than the Voucher Size doing so would not require the Family to pay more than 40% of the Family's Monthly Adjusted Income for rent and utilities.
+(i) When a Family May Rent an Apartment Larger than the Voucher Size

+The Family may select a larger Apartment if the Family is willing to pay the difference between the rent and the approved subsidy and doing so would not require the Family to pay more than 40% of the Family's Monthly Adjusted Income for rent and utilities.
 The requested rent must be reasonable in comparison to similar unassisted units.